I. General information

 Author.
 Do not treat as a different edition on the basis of different choice or form of entry in the record.

 Title.
 Do not treat as a different edition because of differences in judgment as to what constitutes title vs. subtitle information or differences resulting from use of cover title information vs. title page information.
 However, a difference in actual wording of title or subtitle may indicate that material has been revised.

 Edition statement, if any (can appear in the description or in a note).
 Some publishers, notably Latin American, Spanish, Portuguese, and German ones, often use the word “edition” (e.g., “edicion”, etc.) to mean printing.
-A true new edition may often be distinguished, in such cases, by the use of additional terms such as “revised,” “enlarged,” “corrected,” etc. Note that, in some cases we own several editions of the same title, in addition to the one that may be indicated on the routing slip.
+A true new edition may often be distinguished, in such cases, by the use of additional terms such as “revised,” “enlarged,” “corrected,” etc. Note that, in some cases we own several other editions of the same title.
 When edition statements differ, check to see if any more appropriate catalog record is in our catalog, and if not, check OCLC.

 Place of publication and publisher.
 Treat as the same edition if the publisher is the same, and if any one place named on the item matches one given in the description.
 In the case of multiple publishers, treat as the same edition if any publisher named in the item matches one given in the cataloging description.
 If the publisher is different (not just form or completeness of the publisher name, or name of parent company vs. name of its subsidiary), treat as a different edition.